Zach-Pate/Become-App/README.md

 *   **Dynamic Tile Sizing:** Event tiles are sized proportionately to their duration.
 *   **Adaptive Tile Content:** The event title and time are hidden on smaller tiles to avoid clutter.
 *   **Timezone-Aware:** Event times are displayed accurately in the user's local timezone.
-*   **Stable Persistence:** Your schedule is reliably saved and restored between sessions.
+*   **Stable Persistence:** Your schedule is reliably saved and restored between sessions on a per-day basis.

 ## Getting Started